 Tax relief on capital assets comes in the form of capital allowances.

 Capital allowances provide tax relief for your capital expenditure.
 You can claim capital allowances on assets you buy for your business, including your capital assets.

-The Annual Investment Allowance (AIA) (currently set at £1,000,000) allows businesses to spend up to that amount a year on new assets and then deduct that cost from their taxable profits.
+The Annual Investment Allowance (AIA) currently allows businesses to spend up to £1 million a year on new assets and then deduct that cost from their taxable profits.
 You can’t claim AIA on some assets, including cars, assets introduced from another business (e.g. using the same computer) and personal assets you happen also to use in your business.

-There is also a 100 per cent first-year allowance that means you can avoid paying any tax on an asset in the year you purchase it.
+There is also a 100 per cent first-year allowance that means you can claim back tax on an asset in the year you purchase it.

 As a business owner you may struggle to keep track of how your various assets are classified for tax and accounting purposes.
 An accountant can ensure you are paying exactly the right amount of tax and also ensure that capital assets are properly treated on the balance sheet.